-- LED Flarm display on upper most part of the panel. - Can also be viewed in detail on the OpenVario by changing screens ('arrow' left or right until the desired screen is reached - Keeping the data.fln file up-to-date in OpenVario will display the Flarmnet database (aircraft IDs).
-One is provided by default - The Flarm power is provided by a shared circuit breaker and no switch (labelled flarm/dittolog).
+- LED Flarm display on upper most part of the panel. - Can also be viewed in detail on the OpenVario by changing screens ('arrow' left or right until the desired screen is reached

+- Keeping the data.fln file up-to-date in OpenVario will display the Flarmnet database (aircraft IDs).
+One is provided by default and will (likely) be updated annually as part of the form 2. - The Flarm power is provided by a shared circuit breaker and no switch (labelled flarm/dittolog).
 This can only be turned off with the master switch